Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Serpentine drive belt

-Are you noticing a squeaking or screeching sound from your engine when you speed up?
+Are you noticing a squeaking or screeching sound from your engine when you accelerate?
 If so, check the serpentine drive belt before anything else.
 It’s by far the most probable cause.

 You will notice a shrill sound that follows your engine speed.
 When you accelerate, the noise will increase.